quikstart86/TJ-Readme-Generator/DemoREADME.md

 ## Description
-project base don automting a readme/or any other file generator
+Project based on automating a readme/or any other file generator.

 ## Table Of Contents
 - [Description](#description)